-No Prior Record of Discipline: Respondent is entitled to some weight in mitigation for over 9 years of practice without a prior record of discipline.
-(See In re Naney (1990) 51 Cal.3d 186, 196 [seven years in practice without a prior record of discipline is not strong mitigation]; Hawes v.
+No Prior Record of Discipline: Although respondent's misconduct is serious, respondent's many years in practice with no prior discipline is entitled to significant weight in mitigation.
+At the time of the misconduct, respondent had practiced law for more than 16 years with no prior discipline.
+(See In the Matter of Riordan (Review Dept. 2007) 5 Cal State Bar Ct.
+Rptr.
+41 [attorney's many years in practice with no prior discipline considered mitigating even when misconduct at issue was serious]; Hawes v.
 State Bar (1990) 51 Cal.3d 587, 596 [more than ten years of discipline-free practice entitled to significant mitigation].)

-Prefiling Stipulation: Respondent has stipulated to facts, conclusions of law, and disposition in order to resolve his disciplinary proceedings prior to the filing of formal disciplinary charges, thereby avoiding the necessity of a formal proceeding and resulting trial and saving State Bar and State Bar Court time and resources.
+Prefiling Stipulation: Respondent has stipulated to facts, conclusions of law, and disposition in order to resolve her disciplinary proceedings prior to the filing of formal disciplinary charges, thereby avoiding the necessity of a formal proceeding and resulting trial and saving State Bar and State Bar Court time and resources.
 (Silva-Vidor v.
 State Bar (1989) 49 Cal.3d 1071, 1079 [where mitigative credit was given for entering into a stipulation as to facts and culpability].)
-By entering into this stipulation, respondent has accepted responsibility for his misconduct.
+By entering into this stipulation, respondent has accepted responsibility for her misconduct.